sayhicoelho/validation-rules/README.md

 ## TODO
 The below list are the features we need to add to this library to make it great.

-- Extract validation messages to possibility changes with ease.
+- Extract the validation messages for easy changes.
 - Add possibility to change the messages language like i18n does.
 - Add TypeScript to improve intellisense.
 - Add tests.